pawarekant/Daily-ledger/README.md

 ﻿
-# 📘 DailyLedger- Finance Management App
+# 📘 DailyLedger- Finance Management site

 A full-stack web application inspired by the traditional "Khatabook" system — allowing users to securely manage their **Finance (records)**, track activity, and maintain a clean personal ledger.